mindplay-dk/unbox/README.md

 by PHP when the function/method/constructor is invoked.
 Note that using type-hints either way is good practice (when possible) as this provides self-documenting configurations with IDE support.

-## Usage
+## Guide

-In the following examples, we'll assume that a `Container` instance is in scope, e.g.:
+In the following sections, we'll assume that a `Container` instance is in scope, e.g.:

 ```PHP
 use mindplay\unbox\Container;